codedeviate/phptesting/README.md

 ```bash
 # docker-compose logs -f
 ```

+## Alpine
+The use of Alpine as a Linux distribution is primarily to reduce the size of the project.
+There are currently 10 PHP environments that run simultaneously in this project.
+So size and efficiency really matter.

+Another reason is of course, that there is a standard Docker image with PHP bundled with Alpine that makes the choice much simpler.

+Older versions of PHP that doesn't have any standard Docker image can have unofficial builds or the build will be done within this project.

 ## Supported PHP versions
-The support for PHP in the different version are at the moment basic but will be extended to a useful level.
+The support for PHP in the different version is at the moment basic but will be extended to a useful level.

 ### PHP 8.2
 Version:
-* PHP 8.2 RC7 [^1]
+* PHP 8.2.1 [^1]
+* Alpine 3.17.1 [^2]

 ### PHP 8.1
 Version:
-* PHP 8.1.13 [^1]
+* PHP 8.1.14 [^1]
+* Alpine 3.17.1 [^2]

 ### PHP 8.0
 Version:
-* PHP 8.0.26
+* PHP 8.0.27 [^1]
+* Alpine 3.16.3 [^2]

 ### PHP 7.4
 Version:
 * PHP 7.4.33 [^1]
+* Alpine 3.16.3 [^2]

 ### PHP 7.3
 Version:
 * PHP 7.3.33 [^1]
+* Alpine 3.15.1 [^2]

 ### PHP 7.2
 Version:
 * PHP 7.2.34 [^1]
+* Alpine 3.12.3 [^2]

 ### PHP 7.1
 Version:
 * PHP 7.1.33 [^1]
+* Alpine 3.10.3 [^2]

 ### PHP 7.0
 Version:
 * PHP 7.0.33 [^1]
+* Alpine 3.7.1 [^2]

 ### PHP 5.6
 Version:
 * PHP 5.6.40 [^1]
+* Alpine 3.8.2 [^2]

 ## Versions in progress
 ### PHP 5.5
 Version:
 * PHP 5.5.38 [^1]
+* Alpine 3.4.0 [^2]

-This version has not all modules added yet.
+This version has not all PHP modules added yet.

 It runs and answers on the exposed port but lacks some features.